zacksiri/zacksiri/README.md

 I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries, application performance tuning, all in the spirit of improving the lives of people that use my products.

 I strive to keep things simple, and ship things in small increments.
 I believe it's important to get things in front of real users as fast as possible and iterate based on real feedback.
-Conversations I like having about products are.
+Conversations I like having about products:

 + To solve problem X for the `user` what schemas do we need in the database?
 + To achieve Y `user` experience, what elements / components do we need to build?